Lounge1k/interview-homework/README.md

-# Interview Homework
+# Warehouse Management System

-## Overview
+## Project Overview

-A warehouse application where it is possible to add, read, update and delete warehouse products.

-Consists of two parts:
+This project is a warehouse application that enables CRUD (Create, Read, Update, Delete) operations for warehouse products.
+The system is comprised of two main components:

-1. Client side application written in typescript on Angular framework
+1. A client-side application built with TypeScript using the Angular framework
-2. Server side application written in javascript on express framework.
+2. A server-side application developed in JavaScript using the Express framework

-Both of server and client should be running at the same time for application to work normally.
+Both the server and client applications must be running concurrently for the system to function properly.

+## Project Structure

+The project is organized into two main directories:

+- `backend/`: Contains the server-side application
+- `frontend/`: Contains the client-side application

+## Installation and Setup

+### Backend

+For detailed instructions on installing and running the backend application, please refer to the [Backend README](./backend/README.md).

+### Frontend

-For running and installing the parts refore to the documentation below
+For detailed instructions on installing and running the frontend application, please refer to the [Frontend README](./frontend/README.md).

-## Backend

-The `backend/` folder contains the server application.
-Please refer to [README](./backend/README.md) for installation and running installation.

-## Frontend
+## Usage

-The `frontend/` folder contains the server application.
-Please refer to [README](./frontend/README.md) for installation and running installation.
+Ensure both the backend and frontend applications are running simultaneously to use the Warehouse Management System.

-## Possible improvements
+## Future Enhancements

-* Adding a pagintaion so in case of many products loading simultaniusly application doesn't crash
+The following improvements could be implemented in future iterations:

+1. Implement pagination to handle large numbers of products efficiently
-* Erorr handling and error messages when server is not responding
+2. Enhance error handling and display user-friendly error messages for server connectivity issues
-* Mobile version
+3. Develop a mobile-responsive version of the application
-* Implementing design system for colors/spacing/typography or using existing one
+4. Implement a design system for consistent colors, spacing, and typography, or integrate an existing one
-* A script to run both FE and BE from one command
+5. Create a single command script to launch both frontend and backend applications simultaneously

 ## Criteria